-Matthew chapter 4, we are continuing a study in the Gospel of Matthew; and in this section, we find the beginning of the ministry of Jesus Christ.
-Matthew 4:12 reads, "Now when Jesus had heard that John was cast into prison, He departed into Galilee.
-And leaving Nazareth, He came and dwelt in Capernaum, which is upon the Seacoast in the borders of Zebulun and Naphtali, that it might be fulfilled which was spoken by Isaiah the prophet, saying, 'The land of Zebulun and the land of Naphtali, by the way of the sea, beyond the Jordan, Galilee of the Gentiles: the people who sat in darkness saw a great Light; and to them who sat in the region and shadow and death, Light is sprung up.'
-From that time Jesus began to preach and to say, 'Repent, for the Kingdom of Heaven is at hand.'"
+Matthew chapter 4, we are continuing a study in the gospel of Matthew.
+And in this section we find the beginning of the ministry of Jesus Christ.
+Matthew 4:12 reads, "Now when Jesus had heard that John was cast into prison, he departed into Galilee.
+And leaving Nazareth, he came and dwelt in Capernaum, which is upon the sea coast in the borders of Zabulon and Naphtali, that it might be fulfilled which was spoken by Isaiah the prophet, saying, 'The land of Zabulon and the land of Naphtali, by the way of the sea, beyond the Jordan, Galilee of the Gentiles: the people who sat in darkness saw a great light; and to them who sat in the region and shadow of death, light is sprung up.'
+From that time Jesus began to preach and to say, 'Repent, for the kingdom of heaven is at hand.'"

-Now, one of my favorite glimpses of the incomparable majesty of Jesus Christ is His character revealed as Light; and you will notice that in verse 16, we see that "the people who sat in darkness saw great Light; and to them who sat in the region and shadow of death, Light is sprung up."
-It is a favorite designation of the writers of Scripture to view Jesus Christ as Light.
-Lemme illustrate that to you by, particularly, having you notice the Gospel of John.
-A favorite metaphor that John uses, a favorite picture of Jesus Christ is the concept of light; and in John we find it right away in the 1st chapter verse 5.
-"And the Light shineth in darkness, and the darkness overcame it not."
+Now, one of my favorite glimpses of the incomparable majesty of Jesus Christ is His character revealed as light.
+And you will notice that in verse 16 we see that "the people who sat in darkness saw great light; and to them who sat in the region and shadow of death, light is sprung up."
+It is a favorite designation of the writers of Scripture to view Jesus Christ as light.
+Let me illustrate that to you by, particularly, having you notice the gospel of John.
+A favorite metaphor that John uses, a favorite picture of Jesus Christ, is the concept of light; and in John we find it right away in the first chapter, verse 5.
+"And the light shineth in darkness, and the darkness overcame it not."
 Verse 7, "The same came for a witness to bear witness of the Light, that all men through him might believe.
-He was not that Light, but was sent to bear witness of that Light.
+He was not that Light, but was sent to bear witness of that light.
 That was the true Light which lighted every man that cometh into the world."

-In the 3rd chapter of John's Gospel in the 19th verse, "And this is the condemnation: that Light is come into the world, and men loved darkness rather than light, because their deeds were evil.
+In the third chapter of John's gospel, in the 19th verse: "And this is the condemnation: that light is come into the world, and men loved darkness rather than light, because their deeds were evil.
 For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
 But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God."
-In chapter 9 of John's Gospel, again, John calls on the same picture.
-This time the very words of Jesus, "As long as I am in the world, I am the Light of the world."
-In John chapter 12, again, in verse 35, "Then Jesus said unto them, 'Yet a little while is the Light with you.
-Walk while ye have the Light, lest darkness come upon you; for he that walketh in darkness knoweth not where he goeth.
-While ye have Light, believe in the Light, that ye may be the sons of Light.'"
-Same chapter verse 46, "I am come a light into the world, that whosoever believeth on Me should not abide in darkness."
+In chapter 9 of John's gospel, again, John calls on the same picture.
+This time the very words of Jesus, "As long as I am in the world, I am the light of the world."
+In John chapter 12, again, in verse 35, "Then Jesus said unto them, 'Yet a little while is the light with you.
+Walk while ye have the light, lest darkness come upon you; for he that walketh in darkness knoweth not where he goeth.
+While ye have light, believe in the light, that ye may be the sons of light.'"
+Same chapter, verse 46, "I am come a light into the world, that whosoever believeth on me should not abide in darkness."

-John then selects those times and those places when Jesus called Himself the Light.
+John then selects those times and those places when Jesus called Himself the light.
 I think the most graphic of all is in John 8.
-Back up the 8th chapter and the 12th verse.
-In John chapter 8 and verse 12 we read, "Then spoke Jesus again unto them, saying, 'I am the Light of the world.
+Back up to the 8th chapter and the 12th verse.
+In John chapter 8 and verse 12 we read, "Then spoke Jesus again unto them, saying, 'I am the light of the world.
 He that followeth Me shall not walk in darkness, but shall have the light of life.'"
 This was a tremendous statement.
-The place where the statement was made is indicated in verse 20 of chapter 8.
-"These words spoke Jesus in the treasury."
-The temple treasury was the court of the women, the outer court of the temple; and the time of the year was just at the conclusion of the Feast of Tabernacles; and during the time of the Feast of Tabernacles, the people of Israel commemorated what they called the illumination of the temple.
+The place where the statement was made is indicated in verse 20 of chapter 8: "These words spoke Jesus in the treasury."
+The temple treasury was the court of the women, the outer court of the temple, and the time of the year was just at the conclusion of the Feast of Tabernacles.
+And during the time of the Feast of Tabernacles, the people of Israel commemorated what they called the illumination of the temple.
 They put in the middle of the temple a massive series of candelabras, and every night and all night long, they lit them so that right out of the middle of the court of the women in the temple came streaming this massive light all night long; and they did it for a week.
 It was to commemorate the cloud of light, the pillar of fire that led them in their wilderness wanderings.
-This was the commemoration of the great Light that had led them in the exodus.
+This was the commemoration of the great light that had led them in the exodus.
 And, as Jesus enters the court of the women, the light is out.
 The Feast of Tabernacles is over, but the remnant is still there.
 All the candelabra apparatus sits there.
 It's there, but there's nothing lit, and Jesus walks in in the midst of that scene and captures the moment for Himself.
-All the people are very aware of this great Light that has been going on in Jerusalem for the seven days prior.
-They're all aware of this, and Jesus steps up into the midst of the moment and says, "I am the Light of the world.
-He that followeth Me shall not walk in darkness, but shall have the Light of light."
+All the people are very aware of this great light that has been going on in Jerusalem for the seven days prior.
+They're all aware of this, and Jesus steps up into the midst of the moment and says, "I am the light of the world: he that followeth Me shall not walk in darkness, but shall have the light of life."

 In other words, He captures the scene for Himself.
 He was a master at doing this.
 He is the Light.
 The Bible tells us that man is in darkness.
 It tells us that repeatedly.
 It tells us that from one end of the Scripture to the other, that man is engulfed in darkness.
 It is part of man's pattern.
 According to Proverbs 2:13, "to walk in the ways of darkness."
 That is man's approach to life.
 He cannot know.
 He cannot see the Light.

-In chapter 4 of Proverbs in verse 19, it says, "The way of the wicked in like darkness.
+In chapter 4 of Proverbs, in verse 19, it says, "The way of the wicked is like darkness.
 They know not at what they stumble."
 But verse 18 says, "The path of the just is like the shining light that shineth more and more unto the perfect day.
-So sinful men, the society of the world is pictured as walking in darkness.
+So sinful men, the society of the world, is pictured as walking in darkness.

 Now, we're looking at Matthew, and that picture of the darkness of society is in Matthew.
 In Matthew 6:23 it says, "If therefore the light that is in thee be darkness, how great is that darkness!"
 He talks about the whole body being filled with darkness.
-In the 22nd chapter of Luke and the 53rd verse, I think it is.
-Yes, "When I was daily with you in the temple, you stretched forth no hands against Me; but this is your hour, and the power of darkness."
-And here Christ recognizes that the power behind His crucifixion, the power behind His arrest, the power behind the antagonism, is the power of darkness.
-The power of Satan himself.
+In the 22nd chapter of Luke, and the 53rd verse, I think it is.
+Yes, "When I was daily with you in the temple, ye stretched forth no hands against me; but this is your hour, and the power of darkness."
+And here Christ recognizes that the power behind His crucifixion, the power behind His arrest, the power behind the antagonism, is the power of darkness - the power of Satan himself.

-The Apostle Paul sees the same thing in 2 Corinthians chapter 4 and verse 6.
+The apostle Paul sees the same thing in 2 Corinthians, chapter 4 and verse 6.
 He says, "For God who commanded the light to shine out of darkness that's shown in our hearts."
-In Ephesians chapter 5 and verse 11, the Bible says are to have no fellowship with the unfruitful works of darkness.
-In Ephesians 6 verse 12, "We wrestle against the rulers of the darkness of this world.
+In Ephesians, chapter 5 and verse 11, the Bible says we are to “have no fellowship with the unfruitful works of darkness.”
+In Ephesians 6, verse 12, "We wrestle against the rulers of the darkness of this world.
 The spiritual wickedness in the heavenlies."
-Even Peter talks about it in 1 Peter 2:9 when he says, "God has called you out of darkness into His marvelous light."
+Even Peter talks about it in 1 Peter 2:9 when he says, "God has called you out of darkness into his marvelous light."

 Paul writes to the Colossians that we've been called out of the kingdom of darkness, as it were, into the kingdom of His dear Son.
-So the world is seen in darkness, moral darkness, spiritual darkness, ignorance, the un...inability to know God.
-The inability to know truth.
-The inability to change its behavior to that which is right.
+So the world is seen in darkness: moral darkness; spiritual darkness; ignorance; the un, inability to know God; the inability to know truth; the inability to change its behavior to that which is right.
 That's the kind of darkness that the world is engulfed in.

-Say, "Well, doesn't God give man a little light?"
+You say, "Well, doesn't God give man a little light?"
 Yes, you might say that God has given to man two little candles.
 One is the candle of creation, and the other is a candle of conscience.
 But before very long, man blows them out; and then he's in total darkness.
-According to chapter 1 of Romans, look at this and verse 19.
-"Because that which may be known of God is manifest in man, for God hath shown it unto them.
-For the invisible things of the Him from the creation of the world are clearly seen, being understood by the things that are made."
+According to chapter 1 of Romans - look at this - and verse 19, "Because that which may be known of God is manifest in man, for God hath shown it unto them.
+For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made."
 That is creation.
-There is that little candle of creation that is enough light to see God...and there is that which is within them, that little candle of conscience, which is enough to see God, so that at the end of verse 20, he says, "They are without excuse."
+There is that little candle of creation that is enough light to see God - and there is that which is within them, that little candle of conscience, which is enough to see God, so that at the end of verse 20, he says, "They are without excuse."

 After years of research, he has concluded that leprosy is not a disease that causes decay.
 Leprosy is a disease that is an anesthetic, and what he means is this.
 For thousands of years, people thought that leprosy caused the ulceration of the hands and the feet and the ears and the nose and all the extremities, so that, eventually, the flesh rotted away and the limbs rotted away and deteriorated, and you've been exposed to that kind of thinking.